lpq29743/lpq29743.github.io/pages/index.md

 #### Manuscripts

+1. A Paper Under ACL 2020 Review.
+First Author.

-1. **Peiqin Lin**; Meng Yang.
+; 1. **Peiqin Lin**; Meng Yang.
 2020.
 A Shared-Private Model with Joint Learning and Predict-then-Extend Extraction for Targeted Sentiment Analysis.
 Submitted to ACL.
-    - A shared-private network to exploit the relation between target extraction and target classification
-    - An heuristic predict-then-extend algorithm for target extraction
+;     - A shared-private network to exploit the relation between target extraction and target classification ;     - An heuristic predict-then-extend algorithm for target extraction

 ### Projects